 Erasmus in Cuenca – that folder has about 500 photos.
 Lately, I printed 300 of them.
 Ufff.

 I think that sometimes I don’t appreciate these normal, everyday moments; meetings for a coffee, taking a walk next to the river*, talking with friends… Just the basic stuff which seems to be so magical after some time because… It already passed and will never come back.
 Maybe that’s the reason why I like printing photos.
 In some way, they just keep this moment and I can come back to it every time when I open the album.
-Of course, I will never forget my trip to Tenerife or Valencia but what about less spectacular but still nice moments?
-What makes us happy aren’t all those awesome and amazing things but those small ones which happen every day.
-I want to remember all of those moments because as they make me smile, they are the most important ones.
+Of course, I will never forget my trip to Tenerife or Valencia but what about less spectacular but still enjoyable moments?
+What makes us happy aren’t all those awesome and amazing things but small ones which happen every day.

 It’s never about the place – it’s about the people

 But the truth is that the place isn’t the most important thing.
-The most important is the people.
-You can say that you can’t stand a place where you live, but in reality, you just can’t stand the people.
-And similarly – if you love the people next to you, then you love the city where you all live.
+The most important are people.
+You can say that you can’t stand the place where you live, but in reality, you just can’t stand these people.
+And similarly – if you love people next to you, then you love the city where you all live.

-I’m really grateful for every person that I’ve met – even if it ended up with tears.
-At least I could learn something then.
-I can’t even describe by words how thankful I’m and how much all the people taught me.
-Actually, previously I also told you how wonderful and helpful can be people that you don’t even know.
+I’m really grateful for every person that I’ve met – even if I ended up with tears because of them.
+I can’t even describe by words how thankful I’m and how much all these people has taught me.
+Actually, previously I also told you how wonderful and helpful can people be even if you don’t even know.

-I remember when I was in the hospital and I put a photo on insta stories.
-Soon I received plenty of messages from my friends who were asking me if everything is okay.
+I remember I put a photo on insta stories that I’m in a hospital.
+Soon I received lots of messages from my friends asking me if everything is okay.
 When I was coming back home at night, I met two girls who offered that they can walk me home.
 They said that it’s quite dangerous to wandering alone at this time.
-When I was sitting alone on the bench with “I hate this world” kind of face, some guy gave me a can of a beer.
+And when I was sitting alone on the bench with “I hate this world” kind of face, some guy gave me a can of a beer.
 “I have two of them, so take one.
-You will feel better” and then he left 😀
+You will feel better” and then he left.

-I bet that I don’t have to mention my friends because it’s kinda obvious that they were the best thing that could have happened to me.
-I was f lucky and I hope that one day our paths will cross again 🙂 And speaking about that…
+I bet that I don’t have to mention my friends because it’s quite obvious that they were the best thing that could have happened to me.
+I was f lucky and I hope that one day our paths will cross again.
+And speaking about that…

 It’s not goodbye unless you name it